alessandropanzieri/show-gui-from-docker/README.md

 ## Let's Do It

-The only thing is simply add this line in Dockerfile:
+The only thing is simply add the following line into Dockerfile:

 ```Dockerfile
 ENV DISPLAY=host.docker.internal:0.0